canonical/ubuntu-cloud-docs/readme.rst

 Ubuntu cloud documentation
 ==========================

 Documentation for Ubuntu on public clouds.
-This documentation is composed of seven related documentation sets.
-The first one is for content related to public clouds in general and includes links to the remaining six.
-Five of the remaining six pertain to different cloud partners (AWS, Azure, IBM, Google cloud and Oracle cloud), while the last one is for container (OCI) registries.
+This documentation is composed of eight related documentation sets.
+The first one is for content related to public clouds in general and includes links to the remaining seven.
+Five of the remaining seven pertain to different cloud partners (AWS, Azure, IBM, Google cloud and Oracle cloud).
+The sixth one is about container (OCI) registries and the last one about the different types of publicly available Ubuntu images.

 Each documentation set is currently published to a different location: